Not Preparing For Updates

 Not Learning from Others

-One thing that will definitely give you a head start is basing your app’s design on a leading Android app from within the same sector.
-For example, if you’re building an online shopping app, you can take a look at Amazon or Wal-Mart for inspiration and see which key features they offer.
+One thing that will give you a head start is basing your app’s design on a leading Android app from within the same sector.
+For example, if you’re building an online shopping app, you can look at Amazon or Wal-Mart for inspiration and see which key features they offer.

 Not Developing with Builder.Ai